 You have only seven days to file you application for review.
 Filing is something we do every day.
 The difficult part is identifying defences and putting together winning submissions that put you in a position to succeed in challenging the prohibition.

-More people would succeed in challenging their IRP if they just put up a fight, defended their rights and challenged the IRP.
+More people would succeed in challenging their IRP if they disputed their IRP, defended their rights and challenged the police version of events.

 If you want us to help you handle the review of your IRP, call us right now and we’ll get started.
-We’ve protected the driving privileges for thousands of British Columbians just like you.
+We’ve protected the driving privileges for thousands of people from around British Columbia.
 Give us a call.